Wine Scores: Flavor Matters in Wine, Points Belong on the Ping Pong Table

 Wine point scores, it should go without saying, reflect the taste of the individual reviewer.
 If that person enjoys sugary creations that morph into highly alcoholized wines, that doesn’t mean that you would enjoy the same wine, or rank it in the same way.
 Ditto for wines that have too much exposure to oak during the fermenting and aging process.

-Comparative wine scores set up a false heirarchy of value, as we are seeing in the outlandish prices now paid for wine futures for esteemed French wines.
+Comparative wine scores set up a false hierarchy of value, as we are seeing in the outlandish prices now paid for wine futures for esteemed French wines.
 They are increasingly being priced out of sight.
-It is entirely possible that future wine lovers may never even have the chance to savor the best wines, and to understand how to compare them.
+Future wine lovers may never even have the chance to savor the best wines and to understand how to compare them.

 Wine point scores tell you nothing about how the wine should be served, with which foods, and in what order.
 I could go on, but you get the idea.

 Why are there point scores at all?
-I suspect it came about in an effort to simplify what is not simple.
-It takes some effort, pleasurable at that, to know something of the different regions.
+I suspect it came about to simplify what is not simple.
+It takes some effort, pleasurable at that, to know something about the different regions.
 And a bit more effort will lead you to the individual producers, to learn who values the process, and who takes shortcuts.
 The vintage years should of course be studied, for clues as to weather variation and underlying vineyard quality.

 And you will be far less likely to take the precise word of an authority who has not even tasted the wine!